mike632t/x11-calc/README.md

 Details of the latest/important changes.

+02 Jan 25  (0.24.0229)

+   - Changed  the  way the display is drawn and increased range  of  values allowed by '--zoom'.

 23 Dec 25  (0.23.0226)

    - Fixed bug that caused the geometry to be ignored if a value was zero.